rakibul-wdp/DSA-JS/math-for-programming/sets.md

   - Example:
     - When talking about numbers, universal set might be the set of Real Numbers
     - In case of set of favorite sports, universal set would be the set of all sports
+- Empty/Null set:
+  - Set with zero members: {} or theta